opengeospatial/ets-ogcapi-features10/README.md

 #### 3. Docker

 This test suite comes with a Dockerfile which can be used to easily setup the OGC test harness with the test suite.
-Details can be found on [How to create Docker Images of test suites](https://github.com/opengeospatial/cite/wiki/How-to-create-Docker-Images-of-test-suites).
+Details can be found on [Create Docker Image and create and start Docker Container](https://github.com/opengeospatial/cite/wiki/How-to-create-Docker-Images-of-test-suites#create-docker-image-and-create-and-start-docker-container).

 #### 4. OGC test harness